aralce/DroneCAN_service_API/tests/README.md

+# UNIT TESTS
-# HOW DO I CONFIGURE THE SYSTEM THE FIRST TIME?
+## HOW DO I CONFIGURE THE SYSTEM THE FIRST TIME?

 -Please, check the folder cpputest has the cpputest repository.
 If the cpputest is empty, then clone this [repository](https://github.com/aralce/cpputest) on this folder.